fijimunkii/stoutpirate/_posts/2013-10-31-irc-forever.md

 + is super efficient
 + many networks, public and private

-It is amazing for learning and asking questions.
+IRC is amazing for learning and asking questions.
 Say, for instance, you are learning the Ruby programming language.
 The *official* ruby language IRC channel exists on irc.freenode.net

 I've spent years fiddling around with IRC, have settled on a wonderful commandline client, and am happy to share my configuration with the world.

 **On a mac with homebrew installed, this guide should be easy to follow.** If you're using linux, the instructions should make sense and you can still use my config.

+**If this command-line stuff feels scary..
+I feel bad for you, son.** I got 99 problems, but IRC aint one.
+You might want to take a look at [Colloquy](http://colloquy.info/), it's self explanatory.

 #Let's get started